tingyaohsu/SciCap/README.md

 - **figure-ID:** the extracted figure ID of paper (the index is not the same as the label in the caption)
 - **figure-type:** the figure type
 - **0-originally-extracted:** original captions of figures
-- **1-lowercase-and-token-and-remove-figure-index:** Removed figure index and lowercase the captions
+- **1-lowercase-and-token-and-remove-figure-index:** Removed figure index and the captions in lowercase
 - **2-normalized:**
   - **2-1-basic-num:** caption after replacing the number
   - **2-2-advanced-euqation-bracket:** caption after replacing the equations and contents in the bracket